tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 --------------------

 First download the source tarball and then any signatures.
-There are several developers who are expected to produce signatures for a release.
-Thus, a release may have more than one signature.
-All signatures should be valid and you should confirm at least one signature.
+There are several developers who are able to produce signatures for a release.
+A release may have multiple signatures.
+All should be valid and you should confirm at least one of them (ideally, confirm all).

 This statement, signed by the existing Tahoe release-signing key, attests to those developers authorized to sign a Tahoe release: